NineNein/Cirode/Readme.md

-# Currently adding Controlled sources
-- controlled sources can be used to implement diodes
-- uses GSL libary to find roots
+# Checklist, Notes and ToDos

+- implement automatic tests, instead of testing the examples by hand always

 - need to check sign convention...